EnumerativeGeometry/enumerativegeometry.github.io/README.md

 - \(E\) is the universe of geometric elements (circles, lines, points),
 - \(\mathcal{I}\) is an indexing parameter space—such as posets, trees, or directed graphs—encoding recursive and fractal membership layers.

-This membership relation is recursive and fractal, embedding mathematics within itself as a bijection, allowing every classical set to be replaced by a virtual set with a richer internal structure.
+This membership relation is recursive and fractal, embedding mathematics within itself using a self-referential, structure-preserving embedding rather than a literal bijection, allowing every classical set to be replaced by a virtual set with a richer internal structure.
 This framework allows for controlled and noncontradictory solutions to classical paradoxes such as Russell’s paradox.

 ## Enumerative Solution: Intersection Theory in Virtual Context